RinMinase/scss-spinners/README.md

 ## Getting Started

 ### Using this project as SCSS
+1. Install the package from `npm`

+    ```
+    npm install scss-spinners
+    ```

-1. Import the main stylesheet of this project to the main stylesheet of your project
+2. Import the main stylesheet of this project to the main stylesheet of your project

     ```css
     @import "~scss-spinners/spinners";